ttranatping/p1mfa-serverprofile/README.md

 A postman collection is provided to help you get you set up quickly.

+1. Create a Worker App client/connection in your P14C parent environment.
+    - Name: Postman Collection
+    - App Type: Worker
+    - Leave everything else as default.
-1. Import the [postman collection](postman_setup_p1mfa.json) into Postman.
+2. Import the [postman collection](postman_setup_p1mfa.json) into Postman.
-2. Configure the collection variables (right click collection and select Edit).
+3. Configure the collection variables (right click collection and select Edit).
     - Set the parent environment settings:
       - parentEnvID
       - adminAppID (worker app configured in your parent environment)